DaydreamDevelopment/daydream-website-old/_portfolios/cic.md

   - Web
   - Jekyll
 icon: fa fa-group
-description: The Cornwall Innovation Centre is an ecosystem designed to ignite new venture and high growth potential businesses.
+description: We built a website for the Cornwall Innovation Centre in Jekyll to show that they are an ecosystem designed to ignite new venture and high growth potential businesses.
 link: /portfolio/cornwall-innovation-centre.html
 ---
-The Cornwall Innovation Centre is an ecosystem designed to ignite new venture and high growth potential businesses.
+We built a website for the Cornwall Innovation Centre in Jekyll to show that they are an ecosystem designed to ignite new venture and high growth potential businesses.